 As set out in the NtA approach CP, the changes proposed in this CP would take effect at 11:00pm on Friday 29 March 2019 (‘exit day’) only in the event that there is no Implementation Period.
 If the Withdrawal Agreement between the UK and EU is ratified and the Implementation Period commences on exit day, the proposed changes would not take effect until after the end of the Implementation Period.
 Further modifications to the PRA Rulebook and onshored BTS may be required to reflect any arrangements made between the UK and EU as part of their future relationship.

-This consultation closes on Monday 21 January 2019.
+This consultation closed on Monday 21 January 2019.
 The PRA and Bank invites feedback on the additional proposals set out in this consultation.
 Please address any comments or enquiries using the details provided in Chapter 8 (for proposals set out in Part 1) and Chapter 10 (for proposals set out in Part 2).

 Responses to this CP will be shared with the FCA.